TYLin was the Prime Consultant for the final design of the Dublin Link, a signature pedestrian bridge across the Scioto River in Dublin, Ohio.

 - Other project amenities include programmable, color-changing pylon uplighting, pylon keyhole and vertical strip lighting, box girder and handrail strip lighting, and hanger cable lighting.

-- TYLI worked with numerous structural, civil, and electrical engineering firms based primarily in Ohio to maintain local consultant participation.
+- TYLin worked with numerous structural, civil, and electrical engineering firms based primarily in Ohio to maintain local consultant participation.

-- The bridge is fully Americans with Disabilities Act (ADA)-compliant
+- The Dublin Link is fully Americans with Disabilities Act (ADA)-compliant

 Image credit: Cory Klein Photography, courtesy of the City of Dublin, Ohio